Something that has become more and more apparent over the years is how little influence my plans have on what actually happens.

 As I’ve grown Wake Up Cloud, it’s been more about serendipity and synchronicity than anything else.

-When a new idea comes along, I’ll either follow it or not based on how interesting it is for me.
-I’ll evaluate what it would feel like to put the idea into practice.
+When a new idea comes along, I’ll either follow it or not based on how magnetic it feels.

 For example, during the summer of 2013, I suddenly got inspired to get into Kindle books (check out my books here).
 Writing books hit all my marks.

 I didn’t have a plan written out about writing Kindle books.
 I did it because I felt drawn to it.
 When I thought about writing Kindle books, I felt excitement, joy, fascination, and a magnetic pull.

 It wasn’t always strong.
 Sometimes it was subtle, like a gentle gust of wind moving me in one direction.